-As winter approaches it’s time to pull out your favourite socks, scarves and gloves to get nice and cozy.
-We all know the drill: great knitwear needs to be warm, snug, stylish and silky soft.
-In order to achieve this end, a lot of designers turn to angora for the super soft warmness we all know and love.
+When cooler weather approaches, it’s time to pull out your favourite socks, scarves, and gloves to get nice and cosy.
+We all know the drill: great knitwear needs to be warm, snug, stylish, and silky soft.
+In order to achieve this end, a lot of designers turn to angora for the super soft warmth we all know and love.
 At Good On You, we love a warm jumper as much as the next person.
 But is all angora created equally?
-Can Angora really be ethical?
+Can angora really be ethical?

 What is angora?

 Angora is a long, silky fibre obtained from one of the four breeds of angora rabbit.
 The fur is highly prized for its softness, warmth, and strength.
 It is often blended with other wools to add softness to jumpers, scarves, and all things warm and wintry.
 The production of angora has come under fire since PETA released information about the appalling conditions in which it was being produced in several Chinese factories.
 As a result, many major fashion labels ceased using the controversial fibre.
 But can there be a way to share the fur without harming the bunnies?
 Even PETA have conceded that it can be done, but how?

 Angora is simply the fur of a particular kind of rabbit, and can be made into fabric much like any other wool.
 That being said, although it is possible to harvest the wool from an angora rabbit through shearing it, the small size of the rabbit makes this it a time-consuming task and also risks cutting the animal.

 For this reason, large-scale commercial angora production often favours plucking, since longer angora hairs attract a higher price.
 This is the practice that has led to the intense criticism of the angora industry, as plucking the rabbits causes the animals pain and distress.
 In addition, commercially farmed rabbits are usually kept alone in cages, to avoid them fighting other animals and dirtying their valuable coat.